 Solution 5.
 Reschedule Delivery Time When You’re at Work or on Vacation

 Aside from changing delivery destinations, you may communicate with the post office and reschedule the delivery time in advance to avoid mailmen driving on your grass.

-Or else, your parcels may be left unattended in the open air just like the video below show, which is captured by Reolink Argus 2:
+Or else, your parcels may be left unattended in the open air just like the video below shows, which is captured by Reolink Argus 3 Pro:

 Solution 6.
 Install a Motion-Activated Sprinkler/Alarm System

 Another way to keep mail carriers from ruining your grass to set up a motion-activated sprinkler or alarm system at your yard.

 When the postal carriers drive on your lawn, they will trigger the system and learn a lesson from your small tricks.
 In this way, they will avoid driving on the grass next time when they deliver parcels to you.